Gyan002-tech/SarcAthon/README.md

 HOW TO RUN THE MODEL:

 - Clone the repository
-- Run the command below and log into your hugging face account huggingface-cli login
+- Run the command below and log into hugging face account with your access_token huggingface-cli login
-- Run the model.py code on the local machine
+- Run the command below
+  python3 model.py
-- On running the above code.
-Output = "INFO APPLICATION STARTUP COMPLETE"
+- If Output on running above code is "INFO APPLICATION STARTUP COMPLETE"
 - Open the index.html file by double clicking
 - Start Asking questions on web interface.